-Larkswood, Valerie’s first historical novel for the adult market, was published by Orion in 2014.
-Its paperback edition, now endorsed by her son, the theatre and film director Sam Mendes CBE, has sold more than 60,000 copies and has been translated into German.
+Larkswood, Valerie’s first historical novel for the adult market, was published by Orion in 2014, and translated into German.
+Its paperback edition has sold more than 75,000 copies.

-Valerie is now working on a third historical novel, Awakenings, set in 1911 in New York, London and Oxfordshire.
-She will then follow Larkswood with its sequel, Flight of the Lark.
+Valerie is currently working on Awakenings, a third historical novel for adults, set in 1911 in New York, London and Oxfordshire.

 Valerie loves walking, gardening, going to the theatre and giving parties for her friends.
 “But all the time,” she says, “somewhere in my head I am thinking about my latest heroine or villain – and the dark heart of the tale.”